 Image credit: Trendy and Wild.

-Spanish is not a language I speak, so I let the picture tell me what is going on here.
+Spanish is not a language I speak, so let’s have the picture speak for itself.

-That’s all the fanciness you get when I write a craft tutorial.
+That’s all the fancy you get when I write a craft tutorial.

 11. Santa Hat Door Hanger